jae1911/sitecontent/content/wiki/stories/jae-the-synth.md

 ![Jae the Synth posing.](/files/img/jae/fb-posing.webp)

 Jae is just a regular Synth drone tasked with the operation of surveying civilizations and observing their ways, languages and culture (as part of the <span class="int">[Synth exploration program](/wiki/stories/synths#beyond-exploration--conquest)</span>).
+"Jae" is technically only a surname, her Synth name is `8jPlt2DmHK;DTFM3AE62:fU7^<&HWm0f_3F2DmKS2_?mB0et]`.

 ![Jae the Synth but low res.](/files/img/jae/JaeCommCBig.webp)